Johnny1033/PythonTranscribe/readme.md

 Video Transcription Service
 This Python script automates the process of downloading a YouTube video, uploading it to Amazon S3, transcribing the video using Amazon Transcribe, and saving the transcriptions back to the S3 bucket.
+The goal is for the service to transcribe any video, but downloading of a YouTube video is the beginning so that we have something to test with.

 Dependencies
 To run this script, you need to install the following Python packages: